ODawah/url-shortener/README.md

    - When a user accesses a shortened URL, the service handles the redirection process.
    - First, the service checks if the shortened URL is present in the cache.
-   - If the URL is found in the cache, the service directly redirects the user to the corresponding original URL.
-   - If the URL is not found in the cache, the service searches for it in the database.
+   - The service searches for it in the database.
-   - If the URL is found in the database, the service stores it in the cache for future requests.
+   - If the URL is found in the database
+   - Send The Request metadata to the pub-sub system for analytics
    - The user is then redirected to the original URL associated with the shortened URL.

 ### Analytics service
+The URL Shortening Service integrates with a Pub/Sub system to handle incoming requests.
+Metadata for each request sent to a shortened URL is published to the Pub/Sub system, where it is processed to calculate aggregates.
+These aggregates are then stored in the database, providing users with efficient access to analytics.

+Users can retrieve specific insights from the database by querying the pre-calculated aggregates.
+This approach offers improved performance and scalability compared to calculating analytics on-demand.

+The stored aggregates enable users to gather insights such as the region with the highest number of hits, hit rate within specific time intervals, and other custom analytics.
+With this setup, users have the flexibility to define and retrieve the analytics they need without constraints.

+By leveraging the database's query capabilities, users can formulate tailored queries to extract desired analytics efficiently.
+This architecture empowers users to explore and derive insights based on their unique requirements, while ensuring optimal performance and scalability of the analytics service.

 ### Choice of MD5 Hashing Algorithm